 Every orthodontist starts out in dental school.
 Upon completion of dental school, some graduates immediately go into practice as dentists.
 Others choose to pursue a specialty, which requires additional schooling during a two- to three-year residency program.
 There are nine specialties sanctioned by the American Dental Association.
 Some you are likely familiar with: Pediatric Dentistry (dentistry for children), Periodontics (dentistry focusing on the gums), and Oral Surgery.

 “Orthodontics and Dentofacial Orthopedics” is one of the nine specialties.
 Essentially, while orthodontics entails the management of tooth movement, dentofacial orthopedics involves the guidance of facial growth and development, which occurs largely during childhood.
 Appliances are frequently used — the more familiar braces for orthodontics, and other specialized appliances like headgear and expanders depending on what facial abnormalities are present.

 Sometimes orthopedic treatment may precede conventional braces, but often the two are used at the same time.
 If your child gets braces and headgear, he’s actually undergoing orthodontics and dentofacial orthopedics.

-Because Dr. Norris is skilled in both areas, he is able to diagnose any mis-alignments in the teeth and jaw as well as the facial structure, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.
+Because Dr. Caesar and Dr. Norris are skilled in both areas, he is able to diagnose any mis-alignments in the teeth and jaw as well as the facial structure, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.